achreto/crustal/README.md

 Code contributions are welcome.
-The submitter must use the *sign-off* feature for all commits confirming that the submitter has all rights to contribute the code under the [license](LICENSE) without any additional terms aor conditions.
+The submitter must use the *sign-off* feature for all commits confirming that the submitter has all rights to contribute the code under the [license](LICENSE) without any additional terms or conditions.

 ## Installation